tanushaggarwal/DataVoid/README.md

 <div align="center">

-**PrivacyBlitz** - Reclaim your digital privacy, one account at a time. ⚡
+**DataVoid** - Reclaim your digital privacy, one account at a time. ⚡

 Made with ❤️ for privacy-conscious users

-[⭐ Star this repo](https://github.com/yourusername/privacyblitz) if you find it useful!
+[⭐ Star this repo](https://github.com/yourusername/datavoid) if you find it useful!

 </div>